Home

 馬上註冊

-🔘 Most people tend to look for information and collect evidence to support a pre-existing viewpoint.
+Most people tend to look for information and collect evidence to support a pre-existing viewpoint.
 We actively seek and attach greater importance to information that supports our hypothesis, while ignoring any evidence that refutes it.
-Simply put, once we have formed an opinion, knowingly or not, we are unlikely to be objective in gathering information.
-This tendency is caused by the desire of our brain to find the shortest path to process information in an efficient and practical way.
-Agreed, this makes sense in the modern world, where information is limitless, and the time for making decisions is limited.
+Simply put, once we have formed an opinion, knowingly or not, we're unlikely to be objective in gathering information.
+This tendency is caused by the desire of our brain to find the shortest path to process information efficiently and practically.
+This makes sense in the modern world, where information is limitless, and the time for making decisions is limited.

-Regardless of the evidence presented, if we are not aware of what is happening, we are more likely to interpret the data in a way that supports our point of view.
+Regardless of the evidence presented, if we are unaware of what is happening, we are more likely to interpret the data in a way that supports our point of view.
 Fortunately, once you acknowledge this contradiction, several strategies can help keep your confirmation bias in check.

 See